-- 36. Waikato-Tainui, through the Waikato-Tainui Negotiator, have established Oati relationships with Waikato hapuu.
+- 35. Waikato-Tainui, through the Waikato-Tainui Negotiator, have established Oati relationships with Waikato hapuu.
 These relationships cement and foster a partnership of good faith and collaboration, and a binding commitment to advance a relationship that recognises the shared interests of both iwi/hapuu and an intention to jointly advance these.
-Our current Oati partners are: - a) Ngaati Mahuta (Oati); and - b) Ngaati Te Wehi (Oati Tapu). - 37.
-The Oati relationships are guided by the values of Kiingitanga and are intended to be an ongoing commitment to work together to realise the joint aspirations of Waikato-Tainui and Waikato hapuu. - 38.
-In respect to the advancement of this mandate specifically, the Waikato-Tainui Negotiator holds a close working relationship with both Ngaati Mahuta and Ngaati Te Wehi by virtue of these Oati partnerships.
+Our current Oati partners are: - i.
+Ngaati Mahuta (Oati); - ii.
+Ngaati Te Wehi (Oati Tapu); and - iii.
+Te Patupoo (Kawenata Tapu). - 36.
+The Oati relationships are guided by the values of Kiingitanga and are intended to be an ongoing commitment to work together to realise the joint aspirations of Waikato-Tainui and Waikato hapuu. - 37.
+In respect to the advancement of this mandate specifically, the Waikato-Tainui Negotiator holds a close working relationship with Ngaati Mahuta, Ngaati Te Wehi and Te Patupoo by virtue of these Oati partnerships.